Off-World-Live-Collaborative/docs.offworld.live/livestreaming-toolkit/README.md

 3. The `Spout Sender Manager` which allows you to output any Unreal `Render Target` to [`Spout`](https://spout.zeal.co/) (including from `Composure` and Unreal's `Virtual Camera`).
 4. The `Spout Receiver Manager` which allows you to input any [`Spout`](https://spout.zeal.co/) video feed into Unreal as a `Render Target` including to `Composure` or as a `Material` etc.

+Update: we have added a new experimental component: `NDI Sender Manager` which allows you to output any Unreal `Render Target` to `NDI` (see more details below).

 ## OWL Cinecam

 ### Overview